vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/group-by.md

 ## OpenCypher Compatibility

-This page applies to nGQL extensions only.
+This page applies to native nGQL only.

-Use `GROUP BY` in nGQL-extensions **ONLY** to aggregate data.
+Use `GROUP BY` in native nGQL statements **ONLY** to aggregate data.

 OpenCypher uses the [count()](../6.functions-and-expressions/7.count.md) function to aggregate data.